 Goals

-• Foster innovation in AI, image processing, and robotics
+• Foster innovations in AI, image processing, and robotics

-• Challenge teams to apply technical skills in creative ways
+• Challenge teams to push their technical skills and creativities

 • Integrate aesthetics and technology